seb-eis/Mocassin/docs/userguide-md/transition-model.md

   - Description: A regular MMC exchange between two stable sites
   - Site chain : *stable, stable*
   - Link chain : $p_0 \rightarrow p_1$
+  - Generation of backwards transition: YES
 - 3-Site Migration
   - Description: A simple KMC migration where $p_1$ is the unstable transition sites of the migrating species
   - Position chain : *stable, unstable, stable*
   - Linking chain : $p_0 \rightarrow p_1 \rightarrow p_2$
+  - Generation of backwards transition: YES (also for chiral cases!)
 - 5-Site Interstitialcy
   - Description: An interstitialcy mechanism where one species pushes another and $p_1,p_3$ are the unstable transition sites
   - Position chain : *stable, unstable, stable, unstable, stable*
   - Linking chain : $p_0 \rightarrow p_1 \rightarrow p_2 \rightarrow p_3 \rightarrow p_4$
+  - Generation of backwards transition: NO
 - 7-Site Interstitialcy
   - Description: An interstitialcy mechanism where one species pushes two other species and $p_1,p_3,p_5$ are the unstable transition sites
   - Position chain :*stable, unstable, stable, unstable, stable, unstable, stable*
   - Linking chain : $p_0 \rightarrow p_1 \rightarrow p_2 \rightarrow p_3 \rightarrow p_4 \rightarrow p_5 \rightarrow p_6$
+  - Generation of backwards transition: NO
 - 5-Site 2-Species Vehicle
   - Description: A transport of two parallel 3-site migrations where both migrating species $A,B$ are modelled to share a common unstable transition site with a custom species that represents the $AB$ pseudoparticle at $p_2$
   - Position chain : *stable, stable, unstable, stable, stable*
   - Linking chain : $p_0 \rightarrow p_1 \bullet p_2 \bullet p_3 \rightarrow p_4$
+  - Generation of backwards transition: NO
 - 6-Site 2-Species Vehicle
   - Description: A transport of two parallel 3-site migrations where both migrating species $A,B$ are modelled to have unstable transition sites $p_1,p_3$
   - Position chain : *stable, unstable, stable, stable, unstable, stable*
   - Linking chain : $p_0 \rightarrow p_1 \rightarrow p_2 \bullet p_3 \rightarrow p_4 \rightarrow p_5$
+  - Generation of backwards transition: NO

 It should be noted that a vehicle movement linearization may be association/dissociation or unidirectional behavior.
 As an example, using a 5-site 2-species vehicle with a parallel $A$ and $B$ migration by vacancy mechanism, the matrix notations in (6) and (7) illustrate the different results for unidirectional (default) transport and association/dissociation behavior, respectively.
 It should be obvious that the two cases are different processes with distinct net absolute charge transports in the general case when applied to a 3D geometry.
 Mocassin only generates unidirectional movement rules as shown in (6), that means that generating association/dissociation behavior requires to link the state change chain to a geometry where the unidirectional rule yields the association/dissociation case.